Ledbetter station

-Ledbetter station is a DART light rail station in Dallas, Texas.
+Ledbetter station is a DART rail station in Dallas, Texas.
 It is near the Intersection of Lancaster Road (SH 342) and Ledbetter Drive in the Oak Cliff neighborhood.
 It serves Paul Quinn College.
 It opened on May 31, 1997, and served as the southern terminus for the Blue Line until an extension to UNT Dallas station opened October 24, 2016.